khadijadooja/Image-Classification-using-Aws-sageMaker/README.md

 - ![./scrennshoot/trainingJob.PNG](./scrennshoot/trainingJob.PNG)
 ## Model Deployment
 Model was deployed to a "ml.m5.large" instance type and "inference.py" script is used to setup and deploy our model endpoint.<br/>
-For testing purposes ,two test images are [Pekingese_07585.jpg,Affenpinscher_00001.jpg]stored in current folder.
+For testing purposes ,two test images are [Pekingese_07585.jpg,Affenpinscher_00001.jpg]stored in current folder.<br/>
-We are reading those test images and try to send those images as input and invoke our deployed endpoin.
+We are reading those test images and try to send those images as input and invoke our deployed endpoin.<br/>
-The inference is performed using the Predictor Object.
+The inference is performed using the Predictor Object.<br/>
 Endpoint :
 - ![./scrennshoot/endpoint.PNG](scrennshoot/endpoint.PNG)
 - ![./scrennshoot/resultats_dog.PNG](scrennshoot/resultats_dog.PNG)